Maritime transport indicators

 Liner shipping connectivity throughout the world

-In the third quarter of 2022, China was the economy best connected to the global liner shipping network, as measured by the LSCI.
+In the third quarter of 2023, China was the economy best connected to the global liner shipping network, as measured by the liner shipping connectivity index (LSCIliner shipping connectivity index).
 The Republic of Korea, Singapore, Malaysia and the United States of America followed next in the rankings.
-Regional leaders included: Spain and the Netherlands in Europe; Panama and Colombia in Latin America and the Caribbean; Morocco and Egypt in Africa; and Sri Lanka and India in Southern Asia.
-Among the least connected 30 economies, 18 are SIDSsmall island developing States, four of which are also LDCsleast developed countries.
-An additional three are coastal LDCs.
+Regional leaders included: Spain and the Netherlands in Europe; Panama and Colombia in Latin America and the Caribbean; Egypt and Morocco in Africa; and Sri Lanka and India in Southern Asia.
+Excluding landlocked countries, among the least connected 30 economies, 17 are SIDSsmall island developing States, four of which are also LDCsleast developed countries.

 Port container traffic

-Asia’s leading role as a global maritime freight loading and discharging centre (see on the World seaborne trade page) and its high liner shipping connectivity is mirrored in the region’s high contribution to containerized port throughput.
-In 2020, ports in developing economies of Asia and Oceania handled 62 per cent of the world port container traffic.
-The shares of the developing Americas and developing Africa were significantly lower, at less than 7 per cent each.
+Asia’s leading role as a global maritime freight loading and discharging centre (see the World seaborne trade page) and its high liner shipping connectivity is mirrored in the region’s high contribution to containerized port throughput.
+In 2021, ports in developing economies of Asia handled 59 per cent of world port container traffic.
+The shares of developing America and developing Africa were significantly lower, at 7 and 4 per cent respectively.

 Port calls

-Globally, 4.3 million port calls were recorded in 2021.
-The economy that recorded most port calls of ships in 2021 was Norway.
-As a median, cargo-carrying ships left Norwegian ports 10 hours after their arrival.1
+Globally, 4.6 million port calls were recorded in 2022.
+The economy that recorded most port calls of ships in 2022 was Norway.
+The median time of cargo-carrying ships at Norwegian ports was 10 hours.

 Concepts and definitions

-The liner shipping connectivity index (LSCI) indicates a country’s position within global liner shipping networks.
-It is calculated from the number of ship calls, their container carrying capacity, the number of services and companies, the size of the largest ship, and the number of other countries connected through direct liner shipping services.
+The liner shipping connectivity index (LSCIliner shipping connectivity index) indicates an economy’s position within global liner shipping networks.
+It is calculated from the number of ship calls, the container handling capacity of ports, the number of services and companies, the size of the largest ship, and the number of countries connected through direct liner shipping services.

 Port container traffic is measured in twenty-foot equivalent units (TEUs).
 One TEUtwenty-foot equivalent unit represents the volume of a standard 20-feet long intermodal container.

-The number of port calls and the time spent in ports are derived from combining automatic identification system data with port mapping intelligence.
-These data cover ships of 1000 gtgross tons and above.
+The number of port calls and the time spent in ports are derived from automatic identification systems and port mapping intelligence.

 Summary tables